I can see through your masks

 [Announcement: There's a new list:

-performance-list gnome org
+performance-list gnome org.
+All invited.]

 Over the past two weeks I found somebody accessing my departmental Linux account using password and running mallware.
 The first time it happened, I was in great shock.
 Fortunately the admins confirmed that password authentication was used, so my precious private key on my laptop was not stolen.
 So I convinced myself that a friend's Windows machine I used to check mail was the source of the problem.
 When it happened a second time though, it left only two choices: My laptop, and the Linux box I use to check email when I'm in University of Toronto at Scarborough on Thursdays.
 It's a professor's office box, not a public box.